wisniewskikr/chrisblog-it-java-springboot/others/kafka/springboot3-kafka-obsidiandynamics-queue/README.md

 The goal of this project is to present how to use **Kafka** type **Obsidiandynamics** for implementation of asynchronous communication between two applications created with usage **Java** programming language and **Spring Boot 3** framework.
 It presents how to implement communication type **queue** - if there is many consumers then only one consumes the message.
+It is done by having the same **group id** by many Consumers - only one random Consumer from the group consumes the message.

 Additionally **Krafdrop** is used to present messages sent between these two applications.